-Kindergarten is filled with stories.
+Kindergarten is filled with lots of stories.
 Those funny stories often come well after the fact.
 After all, they are often true, funny stories.
-But not necessarily funny for the teachers, adults, and other "big people" that help Kindergarteners learn about life.
+But not necessarily funny for the teachers, adults, and other "big people" that help Kindergartners learn about life.

 Did you hear about the teacher who was helping Jason Robert, one of her kindergarten students put on his boots?

 He asked for help and she could see why.
 With her pulling and him pushing, the boots still didn't want to go on.
 When the second boot was on, she had worked up a sweat.

 She almost whimpered when Jason Robert said, "Teacher, they're on the wrong feet."
 She looked and sure enough, they were.

 It wasn't any easier pulling the boots off than it was putting them on.

 She managed to keep her cool as together they worked to get the boots back on, this time on the right feet.
 He then announced, "These aren't my boots."